psgg1981/add_expense/README.md

 Expenses item 'Electricity' is currently empty (July 2020) Setting Electricity with $80.50...
 ```
 > Note: as of the time of this writing there is still too much verbosity in user's feedback.
-This will be corrected in the near future.
+This will hopefully be corrected in the near future.

 ![example of an updated expense entry in your google spreadsheet](https://drive.google.com/uc?export=view&id=1ckpU2WDfwiKi66Z1nbDYGMy10OIPs_ER "example of an updated expense entry in your google spreadsheet")
-> Note: updates are always done to the current date's month.
+> Note: updates are always done to the current date's month unless month abbreviation e.g. Jan, Feb, etc. is specified.

 To read the current expenses from your spreadsheet type `add_expense.py -r 6` or `add_expense.py --read 6` (i.e. *Maintenance/repairs* for this example)